Easy recipe of Blueberry Bread Pudding With Cheddar that you can make for any day of the week, brunch, or during the holidays.

 - Cinnamon is a classic ingredient that goes into almost any bread pudding recipe, but nutmeg or allspice are both good.
 If you do not like any of them, skip them.

-In a medium bowl, beat eggs together with sugar, add milk, cinnamon, vanilla extract, and salt.
+In a medium bowl, beat eggs together with sugar, and add milk, cinnamon, vanilla extract, and salt.

 Butter the dish using one tablespoon of butter.
 Place the cubed bread in the dish.